 1 Math scores must have been recorded within the past five years; eligible for MATH 100, 103, 104, 111, 113, 114 and 202

-2 High School GPA is valid from half-way through senior year or final transcript
+2 For Math, High School GPA is valid from half-way through senior year or final transcript

 3 English scores must have been recorded within the past 10 years; eligible for ENGL 101

 **High School GPA is valid at the end of the third quarter of junior year.

 If you are exempt from math and English placement testing, you are eligible to enroll in college-level math and English courses.